-Our placement area is continuously expanding.
-At the moment, our primary placement area includes DC, MD, and NoVA.
-Our ability to serve an area depends on the availability of a volunteer to do a home visit.
-If you are curious about our ability to work with you, please email email@example.com to ask.
+Our primary placement area includes DC, MD, and Northern Virginia.
+We accept out of area adoption applications and will process on a case-by-case basis.
+If you are curious about our ability to work with you, please email firstname.lastname@example.org to ask.
 Please be assured that we make every effort to try and work with qualified applicants!

 To start, please fill out our online adoption application.
 Please complete all fields in the application as an empty field will reject the application.
 Once you submit your application, you will receive an email within 48 hours from one of our volunteers.
 The form should take 10-15 minutes to fill out and gives us the information needed to have a productive conversation with you.
 Click here to view our adoptable greyhounds!

-We hold open houses frequently, where you can meet greyhounds already settled into home life, as well as greyhounds that are recently retired and looking for a home.
+Meet and Greet events are where you can meet greyhounds already adopted, as well as greyhounds in foster care.
 There are usually volunteers and adopters on hand to answer your questions.
 The setting is generally quite informal.
 Although it depends on the venue, your other pets are usually welcome.
-For a list of events, please visit our events page.
+For a list of events, please visit our home page.

-Greyhounds are a large breed of dog, but their gentle and quiet demeanor can make them seem invisible.
+Greyhounds are a large breed of dog.
 In fact, people end up being more sensitive to a dog’s personality rather than size – a small, active dog can seem to be 10 times larger than a quiet, large dog.
 Females typically weigh between 50 and 75 lbs, with the vast majority weighing around 60.
 Males can weigh anywhere from 55 to 100 lbs.
 Most of them, however, weigh between 70 and 80 lbs.

-Most of the dogs retiring from the racetrack are between two and six years old.
+Most of the dogs retiring from the racetrack are as young as 17 months old to as old as 4 years old.
 Sometimes, dogs are held back for breeding, so we may occasionally have an older dog.

 Your greyhound will want to be treated like any other member of your family-with love and respect.
-Greyhounds generally adjust fairly easily to the rhythms of your home and family.
+Greyhounds do require consistency and establishment of what is expected of them.
 You will need to build time into your schedule for walking/exercising your greyhound, feeding, and training.
 Since the dogs have come from such a different environment, they need some space and some patience as they learn about you and your home.

 Greyhounds are phenomenally long-lived.
 As you know, in general, the larger the dog, the shorter the lifespan.
 However, greyhounds buck the trend, and have an expected life span of 12-14 years.